HIV & Hepatitis Testing

 Highland, Argyll and Bute

-In Highland, and Argyll & Bute, in addition to DBS testing for Hepatitis B and C, we also offer Rapid HIV testing which provides results within 20 minutes.
+In Highland, and Argyll & Bute, in addition to DBS testing for Hepatitis B and C, we also offer Rapid HIV testing which provides results while you wait.
 Contact the Highland team for more information.

 If you take a test and the results are negative, we’ll help you to avoid being at risk from infection in the future.
 If your test results show a reactive result, which may mean a positive diagnosis, we’ll advise you about the next steps you should take and provide you with practical and emotional support.

 If you are thinking about getting tested, give us a call and we’ll be happy to talk to you in more detail about how it works, the different options available and any questions or concerns you might have.